Tatsu-0/Nightmare-solved/README.md

 # This repo is just to show the flags from the modules I did and a quick explaination on how I solved it.
-(You can find the original repo at https://github.com/guyinatuxedo/nightmare) (If there are any errors please let me know and I will fix them as soon as possible)
+(You can find the original repo at https://github.com/guyinatuxedo/nightmare) (If there are any errors please let me know and I will fix them as soon as possible) (Some exploits are in python2 so some may need to be converted to python3)

 1. pico ctf 2018 strings
 2. helithumper re